Using the AAPG Library

-Outside researchers and the public may visit the AA/PG Library without an appointment from 10:00-5:00, Monday through Friday.
-Researchers may request books and materials from the Library staff, and materials must be used in the reading room.
+Public and external researcher appointments can be made by emailing AAPGLibrary@si.edu in advance.
+Outside researchers and the public may visit the AA/PG Library with an appointment from 9:00-5:00, Tuesday through Friday.
+The library closes for lunch from 12:00-1:00pm.
+Please email AAPGLibrary@si.edu to schedule an on-site visit in advance; same-day appointments are not possible.
+Researchers may request books and materials from the Library staff, preferably in advance, and materials must be used in the reading room.

 Non-Smithsonian researchers may borrow materials through their own public, special or academic library’s interlibrary loan program.
 The Smithsonian adheres to the interlibrary loan (ILL) guidelines of the American Library Association.
-It does not loan periodicals, rare books, folios, vertical file items, microform, auction catalogs or reference materials.
+It does not loan periodicals, rare books, folios, portfolios or unbound items, vertical file items, microform, auction catalogs or reference materials.
 The AA/PG Library may not loan other materials which are fragile, damaged or otherwise at risk.

-Library materials, except for reference materials, may be borrowed with valid library cards for periods of 1 to 6 months, depending on staff status.
+Library materials, except for reference and non-circulating materials, may be borrowed with valid library cards for periods of 1 to 6 months, depending on staff status.
 These materials are federal property and may be used in staff offices and workstations, and must not leave the Smithsonian campus.
-More information for Smithsonian Staff on borrowing policies can be found on the Tools for the Researcher page.
+More information for Smithsonian Staff on borrowing policies can be found on the Research Tools page.

 Guide to the Collections